fitzgen/rust-conf-2019/slides.md

 ???

+* but I don't want to plot any old SVG
+    * I want to programmatically generate my own SVGs from Rust
 * the `svg` crate gives us a nice builder-style API for creating SVGs
     * and we can get surprisingly far using just this crate
 * this example draws a triangle
     * the _path data_ describes a sequence of strokes in the coordinate space
     * the _path element_ describes the styles of how the strokes should be drawn
     * finally, the _document_ is the whole SVG image and its view box

 ---